ArrayIndexOutOfBound/Speed-Outcast-Randomizer/README.md

 #### Exceptions

-- Lando, Jan, Luke, MonMothman, Reelo, Desann, Ugnaught,
+- Lando, Jan, Luke, MonMothman, Reelo, Desann and Ugnaught will always spawn as humanoids.
 - ATSTs, Seekers, MouseDroids, R5D2 (bespin) and 'Chicken Robots' will always spawn as themselves.
 - The warden in `artus_detention` will always be an humanoid.
 - The stormtrooper shooting at the prisoners in `artus_topside` will always be humanoids.